Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Continue with the steps until the system is fully restored to default values.

 Finally, if none of the previous steps worked for you, you can always perform a clean reinstallation.
-Make sure to check out our detailed explanation in this article.
+Make sure to check out our detailed explanation in our guide.

 That should do it.
-In case you have question or suggestion in regards to System restore and/or missing restore points, don’t forget to tell us in the comments section below.
+In case you have questions or suggestions in regards to System restore and/or missing restore points, don’t forget to tell us in the comments section below.